BaderLab/GenAnT/1-RepeatMasking/README.md

 More work needs to be done to imrpove TE straining in an automater manner, but overall manual annotations is critical for deep analysis of repeat elements in your genome.

+- Thank you to Alyssa Fontanilla, Dmitry Prokopov, and Dr. Huayun Hou for the helpful discussions.

 #### Earl Grey: installing/running/troubleshooting